Testing a 95 GeV Scalar at the CEPC with Machine Learning

 The DNN architecture consists of six hidden layers with 64, 48, 32, 24, 16, and 8 neurons, respectively.
 To mitigate overfitting and vanishing gradients, dropout with a rate of 20\% is applied to the first two layers, and each hidden layer uses the Rectified Linear Unit (ReLU) activation function~\cite{Agarap:2018uiz}.
 The output layer contains a single neuron with a sigmoid activation.
 Training is performed using the Adam optimizer with a learning rate of 0.0001.
-Approximately 50,000 events are used for training and evaluation, with 70\% for training and 30\% for testing.
+Approximately 200k events are used for training and evaluation, with 70\% for training and 30\% for testing.
 The training and testing were performed on an RTX~3060 GPU, and the DNN typically converges within minutes.
 The model reaches a test accuracy of about 77\% after 10 epochs.
-Finally, it reaches a classification accuracy of 78\% (77\%) and an area under the ROC curve (AUC) of 0.87 (0.85) at $\sqrt{s} = 210\ (240)$\,GeV.
+Finally, it reaches a classification accuracy of 78\% (77\%) and an area under the ROC curve (AUC) of 0.87 (0.85) at $\sqrt{s}=210\ (240)$\,GeV.
 Further increasing the size of the training set mainly improves the stability of the training process, while offering limited gains in classification accuracy.
 Significant additional improvements would likely require more advanced ML architectures or direct access to particle-level information, which we leave for future work.

 Fig.~\ref{f3} shows the integrated luminosity required to achieve a $5\sigma$ significance at the benchmark point, as a function of the signal efficiency, before and after applying ML classifiers.